marcbp/trino-s3file/README.md

     s3file.csv.load(
         path => 's3://mybucket/data.csv',
         delimiter => ';',
-        header => 'true'  -- set to 'false' when the CSV has no header row )
+        header => 'true',        -- set to 'false' when the CSV has no header row encoding => 'UTF-8'      -- override when the file is not UTF-8 )
 );
 ```